 Makers: Cansu Nur Simsek, Zahra Jafarpour, Cameron Irby

 The installation combines traditional textile techniques with digital technology to explore the impact of the word “mahram” on women’s lives in certain cultures, such as Iran and Turkey.
 The term is often used in discussions of gender relations and is considered an important component of Islamic ethics and social norms.
 The centerpiece of the installation is 20×25 inches of gray fabric with nine colorful, patterned, and textured pieces of fabric on it containing a drawing of a real person’s body part along with their corresponding real-life story who have experienced oppression and discrimination.
-Each fabric reflects the multifaceted and rich internal lives of those subjected to the word “mahram,” here represented by the dull, rough, and uniform coverings hiding these portraits.
-Audiences can uncover the fabrics to view the drawing and read the story.
+Each hidden fabric reflects the multifaceted and rich internal lives of those subjected to the word “mahram,” here represented by the dull, rough, and uniform coverings hiding these portraits.
+Audiences can uncover the fabrics to view the drawing and read each story.
+The fabric frame is covered in stains (coffee, lipstick, wine, blood, and other fluids of indeterminate nature) subverting the connection between mahram and chastity or purity.
 By engaging with the installation and providing their own story-image combinations through the QR code, viewers become active participants in the process of promoting gender equality and creating more inclusive and equitable societies.

 Bios: Cansu Nur Simsek (she/her) is a researcher who earned a Ph.D. on designed experience and environmental thinking in the School of Arts, Humanities, and Technology at the University of Texas at Dallas.
 She received an MA in communication studies, and bachelor’s in visual communication design.
 Her research interests include new media arts, visual culture studies, game studies, urban ecologies, and environmental justice issues.